 Feeding a milk snake is not difficult, if you know exactly what to do.
 That is what we will cover now.

 Sourcing the Food

 You can raise or breed the rats or mice to feed your snake.
-Or you can buy frozen snake food from a pet store or Amazon.
+If you want to buy live mice for your snake, you’ll have to find a pet store or snake breeder near you that has them.
+Or you can simply buy frozen snake food from a pet store or Amazon.

 Frozen mice and rats are convenient for weekly feedings, since they are easy to thaw and feed right away.
 You can easily get frozen mice or rats at a local pet store or online.
 Always buy your snake’s food from a source you trust.

 Once you buy frozen food, follow the instructions regarding thawing.
 Place the food on a tissue and set it under a fan.
 Mostly, it will thaw in 10 to 15 minutes, depending on its size.

 Many pet snakes prefer warm food.
 In such a case, you can place the food in a bowl filled with hot water or run a hair dryer over it.
 Do not microwave the frozen food, since it could explode.